nolan-archie/Mem/README.md

-Mainmi is a local AI framework designed to simulate a self-aware, adaptive assistant that can think, remember, and interact naturally.
+Mem is a local AI framework designed to simulate a self-aware, adaptive assistant that can think, remember, and interact naturally.
 It connects to GitHub’s AI inference API when online and continues to function autonomously when offline, thanks to its internal memory and mood systems.
 Everything is modular and customizable, allowing developers to change behavior, model parameters, or logic without altering the entire framework.

 To begin, you’ll need Python 3.11 or newer installed on your computer.
 Open a terminal inside the project folder and create a virtual environment with the following commands: